aclevername/config-map-controller/README.md

 - [Community guide to writing controllers](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-api-machinery/controllers.md) for how to setup the workqueue to watch for resource changes

 # Questions
 1\.
-How would I deploy this kubernetes?
+How would you deploy your controller to a Kubernetes cluster?
-  - I would use a tool such as [helm](https://helm.sh) or [kapp](https://get-kapp.io) to provide a package that can be used to install the controller as Deployment into a k8s cluster.
+  - I would use a tool such as [helm](https://helm.sh) or [kapp](https://get-kapp.io) to provide a package that can be used to install it into a k8s cluster.
+The controller itself can be deployed as a Deployment with a single replica defined.
+I would need to update the controller so it can consume a service account token secret to authenticate with kubernetes

 6\.
 In the context of your controller, what is the observed state and what is the desired state?
   - The observed state is the current state of a the world, in the case of this controller is the state of any given ConfigMap.
-The desired state is that if a ConfigMap contains the annotation  `x-kv8s.io/curl-me-that` with a valid key/url assigned then there should be a data field on the ConfigMap with the key and associated data
+The desired state is that if a ConfigMap contains the annotation  `x-kv8s.io/curl-me-that` with a valid key/url assigned then there should be a data field on the ConfigMap with the key and associated data (the exact desired Data is unknown after being initially set, see below)

 7\.
 The content returned when curling URLs may be always different.
 How is it going to affect your controllers?